Prof. Malaga

 Christian Málaga-Chuquitaype

-I am a researcher, engineer, and educator currently based in the Department of Civil and Environmental Engineering at Imperial College London, where I lead the department's research areas of Earthquake Engineering and Applied Dynamics.
-I direct the Emerging Structural Technologies Lab, I am the Director of Undergraduate Admissions for Civil Engineering, Director of Imperial’s MSc in Earthquake Engineering, and the Departmental Postdoc Champion.
-I serve on a number of committees related to international code development and the advancement of engineering practice and I am the current UK Deputy National Delegate to the International and European Associations for Earthquake Engineering (IAEE and EAEE).
+I am a researcher, engineer, and educator in the Department of Civil Engineering at Imperial College London.
+I lead the department's research in Structural Earthquake Engineering and Applied Dynamics and direct the Emerging Structural Technologies Lab.
+In addition to my research, I serve as Director of Undergraduate Admissions for Civil Engineering, and Director of the MSc in Earthquake Engineering.
+I also support eartly-career researchers in my role as the Departmental Postdoc Champion.
 I used to organise the Structures Seminars.